microsoft/OpenHack-FHIR/Challenge01-AzureAPIforFHIR/ReadMe.md

 On successfull completion, you'll have a set of resources created in a new resource group that has the same same as your ENVIRONMENTNAME prefix.
 Explore these resources and get a feel what what role they play in the FHIR demo environment.
 Your resource group should look something like this:
 <center><img src="../images/fhir-demo-resources.png" width="850"></center>

-* We'll reference the following resources in this challenge:
+* The following resources were created by the script:
     * Dashboard App(a368608dash), we'll use this to validate your synthetic data load.
     * Azure Function (a368608imp), function will be used to import synthetic data into FHIR API DB.
     * Storage Account(a368608impsa), We'll drop our synthetic data here for processing.
+    *

 ## Task #2: Generate & Load synthetic data.